phaserjs/phaser/README.md

 Change Log
 ----------

+Version 1.0.5 (September 19th 2013)

+* Fixed issue in FrameData.getFrameIndexes where the input array was being ignored.

 Version 1.0.4 (September 18th 2013)

 * Small fix to Phaser.Canvas to stop it from setting overflow hidden if the parent DOM element doesn't exist.